tayden-b/bookly-agent/README.md

 > I want to return Project Hail Mary from order BK-1042, it arrived damaged.
 My email is sarah@example.com

 It looks up the account, resolves the item, checks eligibility, and pulls the refund terms out of the policy doc.
-Notice it mentions that **shipping fees are covered** because the book arrived damaged.
+The agent will mentions that **shipping fees are covered** because the book arrived damaged.
 That rule exists only in `data/policies/refunds.md`, so it could not have come from the model's memory.